 - 6.1.
-Information on the content of the programme will be shared in the class newsletters, information sessions and can also be gained by contacting the class teacher who will deliver the lessons. - 6.2.
-Parents do have the right to withdraw their children from Sex Education lessons (that is not part of the science curriculum), but not Relationship and Health Education.
+Information on the content of the programme will be shared in the class newsletters, information sessions and can also be gained by contacting the Principal at the school. - 6.2.
+Parents do have the right to withdraw their children from Sex Education lessons (that are not part of the science curriculum), but not Relationship and Health Education.
 Requests for withdrawal from lessons should be addressed to the Principal, who will arrange a meeting to discuss the request with parents and, as appropriate, with the child to ensure that their wishes are understood and to clarify the nature and purpose of the curriculum who will make suitable arrangements.
-Please be aware that a parent's choice to withdraw a child from Sex Education does not affect the child's right to use confidential health services provided at the school or elsewhere.
+Please be aware that a parent's choice to withdraw a child from Sex Education does not affect the child's right to use confidential health services provided at the school or elsewhere. - 6.3.

-6.3.
 This process is the same for pupils with SEND.